cdl-geneseo/geneseo-dictionary/O/On-the-rag.md

 # On the rag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On the rag

 Created by  Unknown User (era6), last modified by  Unknown User (dma7) on Apr 26, 2015

 On the rag(adj.)
 A term used to describe a woman when she is menstruating; &quot;Cheryl's been acting cranky, is she on the rag?&quot; A similar deinition appears at http://www.urbandictionary.com/define.php?term=on+the+rag ; this entry is probably not specific to Geneseo.
 Bates.
 Obsolete Spring 2015 (Anderson, N-R, 2015).